 Effects of Mental Health Issues among Children

 Mental illness among children is a challenge affecting American society and the world at large.
 In America, for instance, children more than five million have a mental illness that tends to affect their way of life (Lee et al., 2017).
 In American society, at least 20 percent of children population are diagnosed with mental conditions each year.
-The common mental issues affecting children and youth in America include; anxiety, behavior disorder, suicidal thoughts, and depression (MacLean et al., 2019).
+The common mental issues affecting children and youth in America include anxiety, behavior disorder, suicidal thoughts, and depression (MacLean et al., 2019).
 The symptoms of these mental conditions vary among children.
 Still, research has indicated common symptoms such as the use of drugs, dying authority, change in academic performance, aggressive behavior, and the inability to handle life challenges.
 These mental conditions then affect children in various ways.

 Mental issues such as depression and behavior disorder have been associated with drug abuse among youths.
 Behavior disorder which results from unfavorable home or school environment increase substance abuse among children especially at age 12- 20.
 Children in this age bracket tend to start abusing drugs to deal with depression or an unfavorable home environment (MacLean et al., 2019).
 Drug abuse then causes social problems such as an increase in the crime rate among youths.
 Also, school dropout cases are associated with mental conditions among children as others tend to seek medical assistance lacking the commitment to pursue education.
 In America, for instance, 8 percent of school dropout cases are associated with mental conditions among children (MacLean et al., 2019).